BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-10-Instagram.md

 But some people do.
 Some people use Instagram to share intimate photos.

->On a final 'cyber' note - It could be a coincidence, but literally today Instagram added DM to the web browserref.
+>On a final 'cyber' note - It could be a coincidence, but literally today Instagram added DM to the web browser ref.
 As far as automated attacks go, browser access certainly helps over mobile automation.
 Again, maybe a coincidence, or maybe not.
 There's unfortunately no way to tell.
 My brother has informed me his app no longer shows him the suspicious logon when he checks the Security settings on the app and he didn't think to screenshot it.

 >Instagram also kindly offers three options for logon, including public usernames:
 >![3-choices.JPG](/assets/images/instagram/3-choices.JPG "3-choices")